 A Fragment of Your Imagination.

 Debbie New, CZT (@tangled.pursuits) on Instagram hosts this fragments-based challenge yearly.
-Fragments are part of the Zentangle Method and represents fragments of patterns as the name suggests.
+As you may know, fragments are part of the Zentangle Method and represents fragments of patterns as the name suggests.
 Normally, during this challenge, there is a new fragment every day to jumpstart your creative practice.

 2- February Zentangle Challenges